codelassey/scripts-and-tools/README.md

-This repository contains scripts I create for cybersecurity automation.
+# Work in Progress 🚧
+This section is currently under construction.
+Stay tuned for exciting updates!

 ## ⚙️ Contents
 Under Construction